Frequently Asked Questions

 Question: Do I drop my child off at his lesson or stay in the lesson with him?

 Answer: The Suzuki method is a parent/child program where the student and parent learn together!
-Parents attend lessons, take notes for the child, and guide practicing at home each day.
+The Suzuki parent attends both the private and group lessons, takes notes for the child, and guides practicing at home each day.
 Parents find bonding with their children at home through music as one of the most enjoyable aspects of Suzuki violin!

 Question: As a child, I did not have any musical training (or fairly little).
 Will I still be able to help my child at home each day with practice?